ArduPilot/ardupilot_wiki/plane/source/docs/differential-spoilers.rst

 |       | flaps first then crow brakes                                                                  |
 +-------+-----------------------------------------------------------------------------------------------+

 Defaults are bit 0 and bit 1 set to 1.
+Conventional planes and gliders will probably want to change bit 0 to "0".

 :ref:`DSPOILER_AILMTCH <DSPOILER_AILMTCH>` allows the downwards travel of the inner surfaces to be limited to a percentage of their full downwards travel.
 This only affects the travel when the control surfaces are used